CultOfApe/apeVerse/README.md

 Editor functionality:

-- Basic dialogue editor (currently displays dialogue trees, editing possible, but edits are not propagated to game)
+- Basic dialogue editor (currently displays dialogue trees, editing possible but only dialogue changes propagated to game, no event and variable editing yet)

 # What are the future plans for apeVerse?